Mingyang-Li/moneyapp-api/README.md

 2. Filter all tables by each column
 3. Sorting, pagination, searching
 4. Date range filter on all date-type fields for both tables (Very important)
+5. Rolse-base access-control for GraphQL endpoints on Nest.js Guards
+6. Aggregated queries on all tables [see samples at bottom of file](https://github.com/Mingyang-Li/moneyapp-api/blob/main/src/notion/notion.entity.ts)

 ## 📝 Development process